-Any person who violates these provisions shall be subject to penalties and sanctions established by this EBO Program Ordinance and related policies and procedures posted in the PPM, and also to the maximum penalty provided by law.
+Any person who violates these provisions shall be subject to penalties and sanctions established by this EBO Program Cede Ordinance and related policies and procedures posted in the PPM, and also to the maximum penalty provided by law.

 f.
-Equal Business Opportunity Advisory Committee (EBOAC)
+Small Business Advisory Committee Equal Business Opportunity Advisory Committee (SBACEBOAC)

-The Director of the Office of EBO in collaboration with the County Administrator shall nominate a fifteen-member citizens committee made up of representatives of trade groups and members of the general business community (as specified below), and subject to formal appointment by the Board, this advisory group shall serve as the Equal Business Opportunity Advisory Committee to: (a) assist the Director of the EBO Program or designee, the County Administrator or designee, and the Board in reviewing the administration of various programs and policies that promote S/M/WBE participation in County prime contract and subcontract opportunities;; and (b) make recommendations to the Director of the Office of EBO, the County Administrator or designee, and Board concerning modifications of such programs, policies, and procedures established pursuant to this EBO Code.
+The Director of the Office of EBO in collaboration with the County Administrator shall nominate a fifteen-member citizens committee made up of representatives of trade groups and members of the general business community (as specified below), and subject to formal appointment by the Board, this advisory group shall serve as the Small Business Advisory Committee Equal Business Opportunity Advisory Committee to: (a) assist the Director of the EBO Program or designee, the County ManagerAdministrator or designee, and the Board in reviewing the administration of various programs and policies that promote S/M/WBE participation in County prime contract and subcontract opportunities; (b) coordinate activities and actions with the Office of EBO or other committees and work groups designated by the Board or County Manager; and (cb) make recommendations to the Director of the Office of EBO, the County ManagerAdministrator or designee, and Board concerning modifications of such programs, policies, and procedures established pursuant to this EBO Code.
 As vacancies become available, they shall be filled as soon as practicable through the same nomination and appointment process.

-(1) Membership: The EBOAC shall consist of the following members:
+(1) Membership: The SBACEBOAC shall consist of the following members: